Open-source AI,served by the people.

 Requests land at the public mesh entry point and are routed to a peer that can serve the requested model — by capability, by load, by latency.

-Volunteered nodes running ClosedMesh LLM serve each session end-to-end on whichever peer fits the model.
-Auto-routes around offline ones; can pair two peers via speculative decoding for the mid-tier.
+Volunteered nodes running Senda LLM serve each session end-to-end on whichever peer fits the model, and the router auto-routes around offline ones.
+A model too big for any single peer can be split across several.

-Prompts go to a peer running an open-weight model on hardware someone in the mesh owns.
-No OpenAI, Anthropic or Google in the loop — nothing to revoke, no provider terms to read.
+Your prompt goes to a peer running an open-weight model on a contributed machine — not OpenAI, Anthropic, or Google.
+Nothing to revoke, no provider terms to read.

-On an M3 Max or M4 Max with 64–128 GB of unified memory, a $2.5–4.5k laptop becomes a 30B–70B-capable inference box at speeds same-price Windows GPU setups can't match.
-CUDA / ROCm / Vulkan boxes join too — each shines at different model sizes.
+An M3 Max or M4 Max with 64–128 GB of unified memory can serve 30B–70B-class models at full quality — competitive with, and often ahead of, same-price Windows GPU boxes for large models.
+CUDA / ROCm / Vulkan machines join too; each fits different model sizes.

 The mesh checks that a peer actually runs the model it advertises: each publishes a deterministic fingerprint and the network re-runs an unpredictable synthetic probe to compare.
 A peer can't claim a big model while quietly serving a smaller one.
 Real prompts are never replayed.